-DPD graduates are also eligible to take the national examination to become a NDTR (nutrition and dietetic technician, registered) without completing the supervised practice dietetic internship or graduate degree.
-Prior to doing so, the student is responsible for assessing job availability in their desired work location.
+DPD graduates are also eligible to take the national examination to become a NDTR (nutrition and dietetic technician, registered) without completing the supervised practice dietetic internship.

 Dietetics Majors Listserv

 The FSHN Department maintains a listserv for dietetics majors.
 Information is regularly sent out regarding current professional information, volunteer or paid work experience opportunities, and reminders about meetings, deadlines, etc. All students in the dietetics curriculum should be subscribed to the listserv.
 Email the FSHN Student Services to be added to the listserv.